hela-cytoswap/swap-router-contracts/bug-bounty.md

 ## Other Terms

-By submitting your report, you grant Uniswap Labs any and all rights, including intellectual property rights, needed to validate, mitigate, and disclose the vulnerability.
+By submitting your report, you grant Cytoswap Labs any and all rights, including intellectual property rights, needed to validate, mitigate, and disclose the vulnerability.
 All reward decisions, including eligibility for and amounts of the rewards and the manner in which such rewards will be paid, are made at our sole discretion.

 The terms and conditions of this Program may be altered at any time.